-We have incurred mortgage indebtedness and other borrowings and expect to incur additional debt, which may increase our business risks, could hinder our ability to make distributions and could decrease the value of our stockholders' investments.
+We will incur mortgage indebtedness and other borrowings, which may increase our business risks, could hinder our ability to make distributions and could decrease the value of your investment.

-Our acquisition of investment properties has been and will be financed in substantial part by borrowing, which increases our exposure to loss.
+The acquisition of investment properties may be financed in substantial part by borrowing, which increases our exposure to loss.
 Under our charter, we have a limitation that precludes us from borrowing in excess of 300% of our net assets, which approximates borrowing 75% of the cost of our investments (unless a majority of our independent directors approves any borrowing in excess of the limit and we disclose the justification for doing so to our stockholders), but such restriction does not restrict the amount of indebtedness we may incur with respect to any single investment.
-Our target leverage ratio is 50% to 65%.
-Our leverage ratio is measured by dividing (i) property-level and entity-level debt net of cash and loan-related restricted cash, by (ii) gross real estate assets (measured using the greater of fair market value or cost) plus the equity in our real estate-related debt and securities portfolios.
-See "Investment Objectives and Strategy-Borrowing Policies."
+Our target leverage ratio after our ramp-up period is approximately 50% to 65% of our gross real estate assets (measured using the greater of fair market value and purchase price, including equity in our real estate-related debt and real estate-related securities), inclusive of property-level and entity-level debt net of cash, but excluding debt on our real estate-related debt and real estate-related securities portfolios.
+See "Investment Objectives and Strategies-Borrowing Policies."
 The use of leverage involves a high degree of financial risk and will increase the exposure of the investments to adverse economic factors such as rising interest rates, downturns in the economy or deteriorations in the condition of the investments.
 Principal and interest payments on indebtedness (including mortgages having "balloon" payments) will have to be made regardless of the sufficiency of cash flow from the properties.
 Our investments will be impaired by a smaller decline in the value of the properties than is the case where properties are owned with a proportionately smaller amount of debt.

-We may incur or increase our mortgage debt by obtaining loans secured by a portfolio of some or all of the real estate properties acquired and may borrow under mortgages on properties after they are acquired.
+We may incur or increase our mortgage debt by obtaining loans secured by a portfolio of some or all of the real estate properties acquired.
 Depending on the level of leverage and decline in value, if mortgage payments are not made when due, one or more of the properties may be lost (and our investment therein rendered valueless) as a result of foreclosure by the mortgagee(s).
 A foreclosure may also have substantial adverse tax consequences for us.

 Many of these same issues also apply to credit facilities which are expected to be in place at various times as well.
 For example, the loan documents for such facilities may include various coverage ratios, the continued compliance with which may not be completely within our control.
 If such coverage ratios are not met, the lenders under such credit facilities may declare any unfunded commitments to be terminated and declare any amounts outstanding to be due and payable.
-We may also rely on short-term financing that would be especially exposed to changes in availability.